For most of us, the day doesn’t really start until we’ve had a cup of coffee.

 21st Street Coffee

 The Strip District can be a chaotic place, especially on a Sunday morning.
-Even if you’re in a hurry to grab the latest crop from the farmers’ markets, make sure to stop in for a delicious cup of 21st Street Coffee’s draft coffee.
+Even if you’re in a hurry to get to work, make sure to stop in for a delicious cup of 21st Street Coffee’s cold brewed coffee.
 It’s brewed fresh every day, and its full, bracing flavor will keep you going all day long.
 There’s even a location downtown, if you’re craving the cup without the trip to the Strip.

 Constellation earned a spot on our list of every coffee shop worth visiting in the Steel City, and it turns out that their cold brew is just as great as the atmosphere.
 Tons of specialty coffees are available, including micro batches with notes ranging from cocoa to cherry and seasonal blends.
 If you’re looking for a spot to get some work done, check out some zines or just catch up with old friends, Constellation Coffee will provide you with the perfect cold coffee.
 If you can’t make it to Constellation, The Vandal serves this brew as well.